 National Open An Umbrella Indoors Day

 According to superstitions, it’s bad luck to open an umbrella indoors.
 And according to the same superstitions, if you open a black one indoors, it’s even worse.
-While most people will recognize that they won’t really suffer any consequences if they open up their umbrella in their home, a lot of people still refuse to do it.
+While most people recognize that they won’t really suffer any consequences if they open their umbrella at home, many still refuse to do it.

-That’s why National Open An Umbrella Indoors Day was created and observed every March 13th.
-The purpose of this holiday is to encourage, or should we say dare, everyone, to open up their umbrellas indoors to see if there are any ill consequences of their action.
+That’s why National Open an Umbrella Indoors Day was created and is observed every March 13th.
+The purpose of this holiday is to encourage, or should we say dare, everyone to open their umbrellas indoors to see if there are any ill consequences of their actions.

-Want to know about some other fun superstitions we’ve found from around the world?
+Want to know about some other fun superstitions from around the world?
 Of course, you do.
 That’s why we’ve decided to list them below.

 • Knocking on wood is a 19th-century superstition that comes from a children’s game called Tiggy Touchwood.